0xadri/notes-js/__intrvw_qs_91_livecoding_react_javascript.md

 ## Ask GPT

-Prompt "Pls give me 3 mini exercises (without showing solution) for live coding in react"
+Prompt "Pls give me 3 mini exercises (without showing solution) for live coding in react and typescript"

 This will give some good challenges.